cssconf/blog-content/2016/2016-12-12_how-to-convince-your-boss-to-buy-you-a-conference-ticket-to-cssconf-eu/2016-12-12_how-to-convince-your-boss-to-buy-you-a-conference-ticket-to-cssconf-eu.md

   <span class="btn__span" data-hover="Buy Ticket">Buy Ticket</span>
 </a>

 Some companies are very aware of this, and you might already have a conference budget in your contract.
-Maybe your manager even encourages you to attend events and helps you to grow.
+Maybe your manager actively helps you to grow, and encourages you to attend events.
 But not all of us get that support handed on a silver spoon – so know your arguments, and you can convince even a skeptical boss.

 ### Training
 * Explain why you want to attend CSSconf EU, and what you plan to learn there.
 Make sure you know the topics of the conference, and explain to your boss how you will benefit from hearing about them.
 Mention any specific pain points your team might have: slow processes, knowledge gaps, lack of code quality… and point out how CSSconf EU would boost you and your team in tackling these problems.